Looping and independent variables

 - double-quoted (literal double-quotes are escaped with backward slashes)

 Breaking the loop

-If you want to break the loop before all cycles have been executed, you can specify a break-if statement.
-This break-if statement follows the same syntax as other if statements, as described on:
+If you want to break the loop before all cycles have been executed, you can specify a break-if expression.
+This break-if expression follows the same syntax as other conditional expressions, as described on:

 For example, the following break-if statement would break the loop as soon as a correct response is given: